Nyōbō kotoba

-(女房言葉 or 女房詞, Nyōbō kotoba) was a cant that was originally used by Japanese court ladies during the Muromachi era, and subsequently spread and came to be thought of as a general women's language.
+(女房言葉 or 女房詞, Nyōbō kotoba) was a cant that was originally used by Japanese court ladies during the Muromachi period, and subsequently spread and came to be thought of as a women's language.
 It consisted primarily of a special vocabulary of words for food, clothing, and other household items.
 Many of the created words were descriptions of the thing they were naming, whether that was a description of a characteristic, shape, color, or usage.